dannyjackson/Genomics-Main/B_Phylogenetics/msmc/msmc_README.md

 - This workflow is a modified form of Jessi Rick's pipeline (found here: https://github.com/jessicarick/msmc2_scripts/).
 Her documentation is very well done and can be an additional resource.

 ===========================================

-# TO-DO:

--Integrate input generation scripts into GenMain workflow

--R Plotting should allow for running on HPC

-- Perform general final tests on all scripts